thomhastings/hatch_database/README.md

 Z:\> C:
 C:\> U.EXE
 ```
 You will see a warning about being in the root directory; ignore that and press enter.
+Wait for the array to load.

 ## Notes